 ConSIG Competency Working Group Chair

-In addition to Quality Knowhow, the ConSIG Competency Working Group also developed a framework for courses which will provide construction professionals with the quality knowledge required for specific roles including operatives, managers, engineers, and directors.
-Further information can be found by clicking here.)
+In addition to the Construction Quality Know-how, the ConSIG Competency Working Group has also developed a framework for courses which will provide construction professionals with the quality knowledge required for specific roles including operatives, managers, engineers, and directors.
+Further information can be found here.